shocheen/cse-5525-spring-2025/index.md

 We expect that you:

-…are experienced with programming in Python – we won’t be reviewing your your code directly and we expect you to figure out the implementation side on your own; we are here to help you with understanding concepts and translating ideas into pseudocode,
+…are experienced with programming in Python – we won't be reviewing your your code directly and we expect you to figure out the implementation side on your own; we are here to help you with understanding concepts and translating ideas into pseudocode,

 …are comfortable with basic calculus, probability, and linear algebra,